The conjugation action in completed group rings: Preliminaries

-Let $R$ be a ring equipped with a topology $T$.
-We say that $T$ is a \emph{ring topology} on $R$ if the addition and multiplication maps $R\times R\to R$ are continuous with respect to $T$.
-In this case, we say $R$ is a \emph{topological ring} (with respect to $T$).
+Let $R$ be a ring equipped with a topology $\mathcal{T}$.
+We say that $\mathcal{T}$ is a \emph{ring topology} on $R$ if the addition and multiplication maps $R\times R\to R$ and the negation map $R\to R$ are all continuous with respect to $\mathcal{T}$, and when this is the case, we say $R$ is a \emph{topological ring} (with respect to $\mathcal{T}$).
+All rings of interest in this paper are profinite (see Remark \ref{rk: kG is profinite} below), and hence carry the profinite topology \cite[\S 1]{wilson}.